Flying a Drone in Helsinki - Learn the Basics

 Political Situation

 Given the ongoing geopolitical tensions in Europe following Russia’s invasion of Ukraine, it’s crucial to exercise caution when flying drones.
-Avoid filming any critical infrastructure, as this can raise concerns and potentially lead to legal issues.
-Instead, focus on capturing the natural beauty of the region, and refrain from documenting urban infrastructure.
+Avoid filming critical infrastructure, which can raise concerns and potentially lead to legal issues.
+Instead, focus on capturing the region’s natural beauty rather than documenting urban infrastructure.

 The number of restricted and prohibited areas for drones is constantly growing.
-Always stay informed about the latest regulations before flying your drone in Helsinki
+Before flying your drone in Helsinki, stay informed about the latest regulations.

 Bottom Line

 Helsinki is a fantastic destination for drone enthusiasts.
-If you’re an EU resident with a registered drone, the process is relatively straightforward.
-However, for those outside the EU, additional paperwork may be required, so plan ahead.
+The process is relatively straightforward if you’re an EU resident with a registered drone.
+However, additional paperwork may be required for those outside the EU, so plan.

 Helsinki has a welcoming attitude towards drones, and there are countless photo opportunities.
 The city’s natural surroundings offer some of the best spots for drone photography.
 Remember to be mindful of others’ privacy while capturing the beauty of Helsinki.